 The definition of inflammation is much broader than infection.
 (Which often produces an inflammatory response.)
 Inflammation and infection are two closely related but separate phenomena.

-Inflammation - is a natural and immediate response of the immune system to repair any form of tissue damage, such as a blow, accident, harsh chemicals, radiation, burn, or pathogens infection.
+- Inflammation is the immune system's natural and immediate response to repair tissue damage, such as a blow, accident, harsh chemicals, radiation, burn, or infection.

 Although infections and infections are sometimes seen as synonyms, it is pretty clear that many inflammation cases do not involve pathogens.